nicklashansen/newt/CONTRIBUTING.md

-# Contributing
+# Contributing to TD-MPC2
 We want to make contributing to this repository as easy and transparent as possible.
-However, please understand that we will not be able to accept any pull requests while the submission is under review for publication.
-We will be happy to review and accept contributions after the paper is accepted.

 ## Pull requests
 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `main`.
-2. If you have added code that should be tested, add tests.
-3. If you have changed APIs, update the documentation.
+2. If you have changed APIs, update the relevant documentation.
-4. Make sure your code lints.
-5. Issue that pull request!
+3. Issue that pull request!

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ## License
 By contributing to this repository, you agree that your contributions will be licensed under the `LICENSE` file in the root directory of this source tree.